 These common sayings have more relevancy than ever when it come to making the right choices for your brain health!
 Our ability to maintain life-long brain health is very much influenced by the choices we make in our daily lives.

-Research has found that, next to aging, lifestyle and environmental factors are the most influential factors in determining one's risk for Alzheimer's disease.
+Research has found that, next to aging (and in some cases, genetics), lifestyle and environmental factors are the most influential factors in determining one's risk for dementia.

 Therefore, it's important to protect your body, at any age, for lifelong brain health.
 Make safe choices that protect you from ailments and trauma that would otherwise increase your risk of dementia.